noonomyen/fuwari-cf/README.md

    - Install [pnpm](https://pnpm.io) `npm install -g pnpm` if you haven't.
 3. Edit the config file `src/config.ts` to customize your blog.
 4. Run `pnpm new-post <filename>` to create a new post and edit it in `src/content/posts/`.
-5. Deploy your blog to Vercel, Netlify, GitHub Pages, etc. following [the guides](https://docs.astro.build/en/guides/deploy/).
-You need to edit the site configuration in `astro.config.mjs` before deployment.
+5. Deploy your blog to Cloudflare Pages by following the steps in [this guide](https://docs.astro.build/en/guides/deploy/cloudflare/#cloudflare-pages).
+Don't forget to update the site configuration in the `astro.config.mjs` file, and add the required secrets under `Variables and Secrets` in your Cloudflare Pages settings before deploying the site.

+### Required Environment Variables

+- `SECRET_GITHUB_API_CACHE_PAT` - A personal access token used by the Worker to send requests to api.github.com.
+- `SECRET_GITHUB_API_CACHE_SIG_KEY` - A SHA-256 hex-encoded key used to sign the repository, verifying that the repo actually belongs to your blog.

+### `astro.config.mjs`

+- Update `kv_namespaces[0].id` with the `ID` you get from creating a KV namespace in your Cloudflare account.

 ## ⚙️ Frontmatter of Posts